joe-irving/jekyll-airtable-import/README.md

 ### 2. Edit your `_config.yml` file

-To tell your Jekyll site which tables to import your site from by defining them in the `airtable` as a list of tables:
+To tell your Jekyll site which tables to import your site from by defining them in the `airtable` as a list of tables:.

 ```yaml
 airtable: